Welcome

 "_links": {

-"ch:transactions": {
+"ch:applications": {

-"href": "https://merchant.test.clearhaus.com/transactions{?query,per_page}",
+"href": "https://merchant.test.clearhaus.com/applications{?query,per_page,page}",

 "templated": true